sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 To demonstrate a batch run, we have included a list of sample functions in a list `~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/docs/AE_docs/samplePassList.txt`.
-The list also includes function `himenobmtxpa/jacobi`, the biggest function we tried lifting before submission, wherein the size of the extracted LLVM IR,
+The list includes function `himenobmtxpa/jacobi`, the biggest function we tried lifting before submission, wherein the size of the extracted LLVM IR,
       using the Compositional Lifter, is `32105` LOC.
 Note that, the runtime of the matcher on `himenobmtxpa/jacobi` might take up-to 2 mins.